BKWLD/vue-form/README.md

 - "ipAddress":  Must be a valid IPv4 or IPv6 address.
 - "notIpAddress"

-If you provide a custom validator function, it must:
+Functions are your custom validator functions.
+A validator function must:

-- Accept one argument (the field input)
+- Accept one argument (the field value)
-- Return either true (valid), false (invalid), or a string (invalid, with a custom validation error message)
+- Return true (valid), false (invalid), or a string (invalid, with a custom validation error message)

 ## FAQ